TOP

 Farewell Dinner the next to last night

-A guest may not dine in the formal dining room in jeans.
+No guest may ever dine in the formal dining room in jeans.

 regardless of whether the meal is breakfast, lunch

-or dinner in the formal dining hall.
+or dinner.
+Polo shirts are not proper attire in the formal dining room.
 Why must guests dress up?
-Because
+Guests

-who dress well have better manners.
+who dress well behave well.
 This is important

 when thousands of people are traveling in a confined